Samsung/tizen-docs/docs/application/web/guides/w3c/graphics/svg.md

    </svg>
    ```

 3. To create a motion animation, use the `<animateMotion>` element.
-The element assigns the parent element to the `<mpath>` as reference element, and animates according to the shape of the `<mpath>` element.
+The element assigns the parent element to the `<mpath>` as reference element, and animates according to the shape of the `<mpath>` element:

    ```
    <svg xmlns="http://www.w3.org/2000/svg" width="300px" height="200px">